manu12121999/RemoveBG-GIMP/README.md

 ### Windows:
 C:\Program Files\GIMP 2\lib\gimp\2.0\plug-ins
 ### Linux
-Might not work ( ImportError: no modue named requests) even when requests is installed.
-I will look into it later.
-If it works, the directory might be at
+Might not work even when requests is installed, e.g when Gimp is installed with snap.
+Otherwise the directory might be at

 ~/.gimp-2.10/plug-ins/

-or /usr/lib/gimp/2.0/plug-ins
+or /usr/lib/gimp/2.0/plug-ins   .Make sure to make it executable with

  `chmod +x ~/.gimp-2.10/plug-ins/remove_background.py`